yasir2000/openwrt-oldwiki-md/HardwarePerformance.rst

 Although some people believe that these devices are not dependent on their CPU speed due to the commonly low load averages, this is not necessarily true.
 A processor at any moment is either executing applicable code or not, essentially ON or OFF.
 Load averages are averages over time.
 Therefore, increased processor (and memory) clocks can decrease latency, speed execution of scripts and programs, and increase I/O.

-Additionally, many processors can be safely overclocked.
+Additionally, many processors can be overclocked (though this operation has some risk and should not be attempted lightly).
 See [http://wiki.openwrt.org/OpenWrtDocs/Customizing/Hardware/Overclocking this page] for overclocking information.
 It includes arguments for and against overclocking.
 Users on either side of the fence should refrain from forcing their opinions on the majority.

 ---